Jordan Hooper

-Jordan Hooper (born February 20, 1992) is an American basketball player.
+Jordan Renee Hooper (born February 20, 1992) is an American basketball player.
 She last played for the Atlanta Dream of the Women's National Basketball Association (WNBA).
-She was an All-American forward at the college level for the University of Nebraska.
+She was an All-American forward at the college level for the University of Nebraska–Lincoln.

 High school

 Hooper grew up on a ranch outside Alliance, Nebraska.
 As a high school player, she was twice the Gatorade Player of the Year for Nebraska and led Alliance High School to a state title as a freshman in 2007.
 In addition to her basketball career, she was also an All-State volleyball player and competed in the long jump for the school's track team.

 College career

 At Nebraska, Hooper played four years under coach Connie Yori and left the program as one of its all-time greats.
 A four-year starter, she led the Cornhuskers to NCAA Tournament berths in each of her last three years (2012, 2013, 2014) – including a trip to the tournament Sweet Sixteen as a junior.
 She was named first team All-Big Ten Conference in each of these seasons and capped her career off by being named Big Ten Player of the Year by the league's coaches in 2014.
 For her career, she scored 2,357 points (18.0 per game) and collected 1,100 rebounds (8.5 per game).
 She became the third player in school history to pass the 2,000 point/1,000 rebound milestone.

 In addition to earning conference player of the year honors, Hooper was named a first team All-American by the Women's Basketball Coaches Association (WBCA) and a second team All-American by the Associated Press.
 She was a finalist for the Wade Trophy and Wooden Award National Player of the Year honors, as well for the Senior CLASS Award for top senior.